mikhail-nikolskiy/opencv-wiki/FAQ.md

 # General API Concepts

 **Q:** _What is InputArray and how can I understand the actual input types of parameters?_
 **A:** This is the proxy class for passing read-only input arrays into OpenCV functions.
 The class should not be used in user code, pass `cv::Mat`, `cv::UMat`, `cv::GpuMat` or `std::vector<>` as function parameter and OpenCV extracts data from it without memory copying.
-In case if you work on new OpenCV module in Contrib repository or new function for core library you should use `cv::_InputArray::getMat()` method to construct a matrix header for the array inside function. `cv::_InputArray::kind()` can be used to distinguish actual input container format, but usially it is not needed.
+In case if you work on new OpenCV module in Contrib repository or new function for core library you should use `cv::_InputArray::getMat()` method to construct a matrix header for the array inside function. `cv::_InputArray::kind()` can be used to distinguish actual input container format, but usually it is not needed.

 **Documentation:** https://docs.opencv.org/master/d4/d32/classcv_1_1__InputArray.html

 # Hardware & OS

+TBD

 # Video I/O, Image I/O, Data serialization